About the Radio London website...

 |Q||You mean, you AREN'T BBC Radio London?||A||

 No. We are Radio London.
-Our name comes from Radio London (aka Big L), originally a station which broadcast from a ship anchored three miles off the coast of Essex from 1964 to 1967 long before any land-based local radio stations existed in the UK.
+Our name comes from Radio London (aka Big L), a station which broadcast from a ship anchored three miles off the coast of Essex from 1964 to 1967 long before any land-based local radio stations existed in the UK.
 The BBC local station in London used the name from 1970 to 1988, and in 2015 reverted to being called BBC Radio London.
 Read our statement regarding BBC Radio London.

 We repeat: Radio London Ltd has no connection or affiliation with any other companies.

 |Q||Is Oldies Project your radio station?||A||No. Oldies Project is run as a non-profit internet station by a group of enthusiasts who like to use Radio London jingles to indicate tracks that were part of the Big L Fab Forty.
 (Station website here.)
 Radio London has collaborated with Oldies Project over the Fab Forty broadcasts and has produced occasional programmes for the station.|